All Products

 volumeAttributes:

-server: "cpfs-******-******.cn-shanghai.cpfs.aliyuncs.com" # The domain name in the mount address.
+server: "cpfs-******-******.cn-shanghai.cpfs.aliyuncs.com" # Domain name from the mount address

-volumeHandle: cpfs-pv # Must be the same as the PV name.
+volumeHandle: cpfs-pv # Must match the PV name above

 mountOptions: